Rijenkii/guitar-hero-adapter/README.md

 ## Requirements

-* Board with an ATmega32u4 processor (Arduino Leonardo, SparkFun Pro Micro)
+* Board with an ATmega32u4 processor (Arduino Leonardo, SparkFun Pro Micro or cheaper clones)
 * AMS1117 module or similar (5V -> 3.3V)
 * Bi-directional logic level converter (5V <-> 3.3V)

-You can *technically* omit the last two items if you like risking (Wii Nunchucks can work at 5V, but I haven't seen anyone conencting wiitars to 5V).
+You can omit the last two items if you have a 3.3V board or if you like risking (Wii Nunchucks can work at 5V, but I haven't seen anyone conencting wiitars to 5V).

 ## Wiring

-Safe wiring with SparkFun Pro Micro:
+Safe 5V wiring with SparkFun Pro Micro:

 ![](wiring_safe.png)

-Unsafe wiring with SparkFun Pro Micro:
+Unsafe 5V (safe 3.3V) wiring with SparkFun Pro Micro:

 ![](wiring_unsafe.png)